tsenst/RLOFLib/Matlab/Readme.md

 mex_SparseRLOF to track a set of predefined points based on the sparse RLOF estimation.
 Both mex files have been compiled with Matlab 15a and the Microsoft Visual C++ 2013 Professional compiler.
+The example application has been tested with the following configurations:
+ - [x] Matlab2015a / Windows 7
+ - [x] Matlab2017a / Ubuntu 17.04

+ Mex files have been build with gcc-4.7